wix-incubator/wix-rest-docs/all/guides/provider-platform/docs/making-payments.md

   "pluginTransactionId": "e89b-12d3-a456-42665",
   "reasonCode": 3003,
   "errorCode": "CURRENCY_IS_NOT_SUPPORTED",
-  "errorDescription": "Currency USD is not supported" }
+  "errorMessage": "Currency USD is not supported"
+}
 ```